anhinga/julia-notebooks/grimoire-team/design-notes.md

 Then I've done further work on this in the first half of 2020.

+Some images from the `exercise-2` notebook were used at the Boston demoparty in June 2020: https://demozoo.org/graphics/279210/

 I would like to both preserve and make publicly available some of the resulting **visual art**, preserve the key code fragments and ideas, and refactor some of this code for future use.